Skip to content

 Beth… A huge highlight for me (and I’m sure for others who have delivered the course) is all the incredibly enthusiastic teachers who have attended the courses.
 They have all been so willing to get involved and share their own experiences.

-Another highlight has been seeing what happens after the course, when teachers feed back to us the things that they have done as a result of attending the course – such as putting our See, Link, Wonder exploration and discovery tool in to action.
-When we hear about teachers putting the ideas from the course into practice, it makes us feel that it has had some impact and value beyond that one days course.
+Another highlight has been seeing what happens after the course, when teachers feed back to us the things that they have done as a result of attending the course – such as putting our See, Link, Wonder exploration and discovery tool into action.
+When we hear about teachers putting the ideas from the course into practice, it makes us feel that it has had some impact and value beyond that one day’s course.

 Mady… On the courses we get people who come with vastly different levels of confidence when it comes to science.
-Although some teacher are science leads in their school, we have found that many of the teachers have really not confident with science at all.
-To see those with less confidence with science leaving the course feeling really inspired and enthused that they have the ability to create meaningful, playful science experiences is really lovely.
+Although some teacher are science leads in their school, we have found that many of the teachers are really not confident with science at all.
+To see those with less confidence with science leaving the course feeling really inspired and enthused and that they have the ability to create meaningful, playful science experiences is really lovely.

 It is also nice to see teachers share their skills and their experiences with each other on the course, because they come from different specialisms (for example, some people might work more with SEND children).
 We’ve learnt a lot from what the teachers share and as we say in the course, they are the experts in all that they do!